bxparks/AceTime/examples/ComparisonBenchmark/README.md

 From the benchmarks below on various processors, I conclude that the AceTime library is:

-* ~2.5X faster on an 8-bit AVR processor,
+* ~2.5X faster on an 8-bit AVR processor
 * 3-4X faster on an ESP8266
 * 10-20X faster on an ESP32 or a Teensy controller